oglimmer/java-spring-boot-class/chapter-00/README.md

 # Chapter 01

-Install java and an IDE/Editor
+Install java, an IDE/Editor and docker

 # Goal

-You have Java installed.
+You have Java and docker installed.

 # Context and Knowledge